manikandan-1704/laravel_crud_with_export_import/README.md

-# Laravel CRUD Task with Export and Import
+# Laravel CRUD Task with Export and Import Functionality

 This project is a Laravel application that provides basic CRUD (Create, Read, Update, Delete) operations for managing items.
 Additionally, it includes functionalities for exporting and importing items in both CSV and XLSX formats.